 The practice used the information collected for the Quality Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 QOF is a system intended to improve the quality of general practice and reward good practice.
-The most recent published results showed that the practice achieved 98% of the total number of points available, with 24% exception reporting.
+The most recent published results showed that the practice achieved 80% of the total number of points available, with 3% (219 patients) exception reporting.
+Exception reporting rates allows for patients who do not attend for reviews or where certain medications cannot be prescribed due to a side effect to be excluded from the figures collected for QOF.
 This practice was not an outlier for any QOF or other national clinical targets.
-Data from 2014/15 showed:
+Data from 2014/15 showed;

-- Performance for diabetes related indicators was 100% which was better to the CCG and national average 78%. - The percentage of patients with hypertension having regular blood pressure tests was 100% which was better to the CCG and national average 83 %. - Performance for mental health related indicators was 93% which was better to the CCG and national average 83%. - The dementia diagnosis rate was 94% which was above the CCG and national average 84%.
+- Performance for diabetes related indicators was 100% which was better than the CCG and national average 93%.
+The percentage of patients with diabetes, on the register, who have had influenza immunisation in the preceding 1 September to 31 March (01/04/2013 to 31/03/2014) was 100% compared to a national average of 93%. - The percentage of patients with hypertension having regular blood pressure tests was 77% which was slightly less than the CCG and national average 83%. - Performance for mental health related indicators was 95% which was comparable than the CCG and national average 95%.